 - share our knowledge

-We hold events and meetings with trade associations and local businesses across the UK so that we can:
+We hold events and meetings with trade associations and local businesses across the UK so we can:

 - improve our understanding of the needs of businesses and customers